xmrio/goproxy-1/docs/manual/manual.md

 -i ： The unique identifier of the agent ensures that each agent is different.
 The "unique identifier" specified here is used when adding a node to the control panel.
 The IP is filled with this "unique identifier".
 If -i is not specified, the default is empty, and the control panel adds the IP field to fill in: the agent's internet IP.

+-u: proxy parameter, empty by default.
+You can specify an agent, and the agent will communicate with the cluster through this agent.
+     The format is the same as that of `--jumper`.
+For details, please refer to the `--jumper` part of the manual.

 notice:

 When the client service is configured in the control panel, all nodes use the same key, which leads to only one client working.
 To solve this problem,